j6a/gacd-proj/codebook.md

 				calculating the mean for each combination.
 				There are 30 subjects, that each perform all 6 of the activities,
 				so this data frame has 180 observations.
-				The forst 2 columns are the subject and activity, and the remaining
+				The first 2 columns are the subject and activity, and the remaining
 				66 columns are the mean() and std() feature measurements from the
 				supplied dataset.